Oxohalide: Synthesis

 In addition, various oxohalides can be made by halogen exchange reactions and this reaction can also lead to the formation of mixed oxohalides such as POFCl2 and CrO2FCl.

 Properties

 In relation to the oxide or halide, for a given oxidation state of an element A, if two halogen atoms replace one oxygen atom, or vice versa, the overall charge on the molecule is unchanged and the coordination number of the central atom decreases by one.
 For example, both phosphorus oxychloride (POCl3) and phosphorus pentachloride, (PCl5) are neutral covalent compounds of phosphorus in the +5 oxidation state.
-If an oxygen atom is simply replaced by a halogen atom the charge increases by +1, but the coordination number is unchanged.
-This is illustrated by the reaction of a mixture of a chromate or dichromate salt and potassium chloride with concentrated sulfuric acid.